junxit/us-congress-bills-111/metadata.md

 - 2009-10-28 — Introduced in House
 - 2009-10-28 — Ordered to be Reported by Voice Vote.
 - 2009-10-28 — Referred to the House Committee on Veterans' Affairs.
+- 2009-11-02 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-11-02 — Considered under suspension of the rules. (consideration: CR H12152-12160)
+- 2009-11-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3949.
+- 2009-11-02 — Mr. Walz moved to suspend the rules and pass the bill, as amended.
+- 2009-11-02 — Placed on the Union Calendar, Calendar No. 186.
+- 2009-11-02 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+111-324.
+- 2009-11-02 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+111-324.